NCIP/prot-express/README.md

 ====================================

 ProtExpress supports proteomics experiment and protocol data management as well as eXperimental Archive (XAR) file creation.
+It is developed in Java and requires Maven for building.

 ProtExpress is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.